drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 </p>
 </p>

-Circuits can be slew limited through the choice of OPAMP and by any of several ways of current starving the sampling capacitor in the input stage to the ADC.
+Circuits can be slew-limited through the choice of OPAMP and by any of several ways of current starving the sampling capacitor in the input stage to the ADC.
 Maximum slew and output current are characteristics usually listed in the datasheet for an OPAMP.

-Before leaving this topic, we should mention another phenomenon that also effects linearity.
-The CCD sensors used in spectroscopy can be 2K to 4K in length.
-After  N steps along the CCD, single step transfer efficiency ε becomes ε<sup>N</sup>.
-Lost charge at each step appears in the next pixel.
-Generally and remarkably, this effect is usually small if the manufacturers specs for clocking the chip are followed.
-An easily much larger effect arises in moving charge from the photodiodes into the readout register.
-This appears as a weak copy of the previous frame added to the next frame.
-It is very important to drive the shift gate properly to minimize the effect.
-After that, a typical method to further reduce the effect is to quickly pulse the shift gate a few times before starting the next exposure.
+But circuit design can limit slew as well.

+For purposes of a scientific instrument, we require linear behavior for dV/dt spanning the full range of lines that we might see in our measurements.
+There are some surprising challenges to this which we discuss in the section on electrical design.

 ---
 ## Setup for linearity testing